Electronic health record: Medical data breach

 The majority of the countries in Europe have made a strategy for the development and implementation of electronic health record systems.
 This would mean greater access to health records by numerous stakeholders, even from countries with lower levels of privacy protection.
 The implementation of the Cross-Border Health Directive and the European Commission's plans to centralize all health records are of prime concern to the EU public who believe that the health care organizations and governments cannot be trusted to manage their data electronically and expose them to more threats.

 The idea of a centralized electronic health record system was poorly received by the public who are wary that governments may use of the system beyond its intended purpose.
 There is also the risk for privacy breaches that could allow sensitive health care information to fall into the wrong hands.
 Some countries have enacted laws requiring safeguards to be put in place to protect the security and confidentiality of medical information.
 These safeguards add protection for records that are shared electronically and give patients some important rights to monitor their medical records and receive notification for loss and unauthorized acquisition of health information.
 The United States and the EU have imposed mandatory medical data breach notifications.

+The risks associated with centralized electronic health record infrastructure were underscored in 2024 when a ransomware attack on Change Healthcare, a major healthcare claims processing system, disrupted electronic prescriptions and insurance claims for healthcare providers across the United States for several weeks, demonstrating how attacks on shared EHR infrastructure can have cascading effects across the healthcare system.
+Researchers noted that extreme market concentration in health information technology created systemic cybersecurity and national security risks, as the compromise of a single entity could affect access to health records for a significant portion of the population.